FHU/2023-os-memes/_posts/2023-04-03-JudahRininger-concurrency_and_threads-meme.md

 ---
-title:
+title:  This door looks familiar?
-author:
+author: Judah
-image:
+image: Race-condition.jpg
-chapter:
+chapter: 26
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Page 10 of chapter 26 describes a race condition, in which multiple concurrent processes access and change the same value.
+This meme is meant to showcase this by having the grim reaper (concurrent proccesses) knocking on the same door (operation) it just visited.